How to Apply

 (Note: Qualified Veteran and Gold Star spouse candidates are added to certifications listed in sections 2-5)

 State agencies may request other methods of certification, such as by score only.
-Additionally, names of qualified handicapped, minority, or female candidates may be certified.
+Additionally, names of qualified persons with a disability, minority, or female candidates may be certified.

 This is the final part of the employment process.
 The probationary period is used for closely observing an employee's work performance before permanent status is granted.
 The duration is usually six months, but may be extended by the appointing authority by up to 6 additional months.